Senators urge Trump admin to ease policy on detaining pregnant migrants

 "These women need a safe environment and regular access to medical care, which ICE and CBP have failed to provide," Cortez Masto said.

 The letter comes after a Honduran woman delivered a stillborn boy after going into premature labor at an immigration detention center in Texas in February.
-In addition, statements from ICE to the Arizona Republic indicate that 28 women may have experienced a miscarriage just prior to or while in ICE custody over the past two fiscal years.
+In addition, statements from ICE indicate that 28 women may have experienced a miscarriage just prior to or while in ICE custody over the past two fiscal years.
 The statement said 10 occurred in fiscal year 2017 and 18 in fiscal year 2018, according to a manual review of medical records as of Aug.
-31, 2018, according to the Arizona Republic.
+31, 2018.

+ICE said the only stillbirth that occurred in their custody "in recent years" was the incident in February.

 The senators also presented questions and requested documentation from the agencies about the number of pregnant women detained, how long they are detained and the type of care provided to them.
 This letter follows another sent to ICE last year in opposition of the decision to end presumptive release.